bcornelison/TodoParserGodotPlugin/addons/TodoParser/README.md

 ## Code Editor
-On the Import settings page you can specify your default code editor.
-Click the browse button to select the code editor executable.
-Then in the Custom Editor Args field use the placeholders displayed below to add the arguments required to open the editor at the selected Todo comment.
+In the Editor Settings in Godot (In the main toolbar of Godot -> Editor -> Editor Settings), scroll to the bottom and open Dotnet -> Editor and
+- Choose your editor tyoe
+- Browse to your Code Editor's executable
+- Fill in the Custom Exec Path Args using the table below.

 | Flags Field | Is replaced with               |
 |:-----------:|--------------------------------|